Group Input Operator

 Component

-A component holding data you bring into your Data Workflow.
+A component storing the data you'll bring into your Data Workflow.
 Here, you'll see a drop-down containing every component's Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. in your module.
 Select the component you want to reference from the drop-down list.
-You can also type the name of the component's Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. in the Component field and it filters the drop-down based on your input.

-TIP The Data Workflow component supports using grid referencing syntax to target the Dynamic Grid, Uniform Grid, and Freeform Grid components.
+The Data Workflow component supports using grid referencing syntax to target the Dynamic Grid, Uniform Grid, and Freeform Grid components.
 Grid referencing syntax supports targeting at the component, column, row, and cell level.
-To learn more, see the following articles in our In-Product Help: Dynamic Grid: Targeted Logic and Referencing Syntax and Uniform Grid and Freeform Grid: Logic and Referencing Syntax.
+To learn more, view the following articles in our Documentation Hub: Dynamic Grid: Targeted Logic and Referencing Syntax and Uniform Grid and Freeform Grid: Logic and Referencing Syntax.

 Component 1-5

-Here, you can add additional components you want to include with your selection above.
+Add the additional components you want to include with your selection above.
 Remember, the Group Input operator can have multiple inputs.
 Each extra field lets you choose a component to reference in your Data Workflow.
 You'll select a unique Property ID from each drop-down.
-If you're referencing fewer than 5 extra components, you'll leave the rest empty.
+If you're referencing fewer than five extra components, you'll leave the rest empty.

 Required